Marketplace Product Listing Services for Amazon, Flipkart, Snapdeal India | Qualities of a Great Product Listing

 - Updating Inventory or Stock Availability Status

 You’re probably familiar with Amazon’s page design: titles in large font, reasonably sized images that you can zoom in on if you want to know more, and a large yellow “Add to Cart” button to the right.
 Without scrolling, you can get a pretty good picture of the what the item is, its features, and important details like the dimensions.
 StyleMyCatalog (above) takes a slightly different approach from Amazon.
 Rather than emphasizing written descriptions, StyleMyCatalog gives detailed images in a variety of perspectives most of the above-the-fold space.
 You can easily make your selections and Add to Cart with little hassle.
 StyleMyCatalog has chosen a layout that’s closer to StyleMyCatalog’ than Amazon’s.
 Again, we see a prime focus on images and the call-to-action area.
 In the end, it should be your content that shines, with your page design supporting the content.
-It can be tempting to include all sorts of bells and whistles in terms of design, but to increase the likelihood that the customer converts and completes their purchases, you should minimize the distractions that might prevent the customer from doing so. and if you are looking for
+It can be tempting to include all sorts of bells and whistles in terms of design, but to increase the likelihood that the customer converts and completes their purchases, you should minimize the distractions that might prevent the customer from doing so.

 The Product Title